-For the analysis, prognosis, and expert assessment of the rock mechanics behavior of cavity systems in mining and the surrounding rock areas, we perform
+For the analysis, prognosis, and expert assessment of the rock mechanics behavior of cavity systems in mining and the surrounding rock mass, we perform

-• underground geotechnical measurements of stress and deformation behavior as well as hydraulic investigations in situ,
+• underground geotechnical measurements in situ to evaluate stress and deformation behavior as well as hydraulic investigations,

-• systematically determine mechanical and hydraulic rock properties in the rock mechanics laboratory and
+• determine mechanical and hydraulic rock properties through systematic laboratory testing and

-The close interconnection between these three areas of application enables us to gain a realistic understanding of rock behavior and its future development and, based on this, to prepare expert assessments and recommendations.
+The close interconnection between these three fields of work enables us to gain a realistic understanding of rock behavior and its future development and, based on this, to prepare expert assessments and recommendations.
 The following aspects are taken into account:

 • Static and dynamic stability